 Admission requires an application, a paid interview, and a genuine commitment to the group.
 Not everyone will be placed.
 That's by design.

-Orbit is designed for mid-level professionals, typically at the Senior Manager, Director, or emerging VP level, who:
+Orbit is designed for ambitious, experienced professionals, typically at the Manager, Director, or VP level, who:

 Orbit is not for people seeking quick answers, passive observers, or anyone not genuinely prepared to be challenged.
 If you want a room that confirms what you already believe, this isn't it.

-Book your 15-minute interview.
-The $50 fee will be applied to your program fee if you're placed in a cohort.
+Book your 25-minute interview.
+The Cohort Interview fee will be applied to your program fee if you're placed in a cohort.
 It will be refunded in full if you're not, and is only non-refundable if you're placed in a cohort but then choose not to participate.
 This isn't a barrier.
 It's a filter.

-After booking, you'll receive a questionnaire to complete before we meet.
+After booking, you'll receive a link to the Cohort Matching Survey, a comprehensive questionnaire to complete before we meet.
 It's designed to understand who you are, what you'd bring to the group, and what you want to get out of Orbit.
 Your answers are used to help place you in a cohort that maximizes your investment.

-Not everyone who applies to Orbit will be placed immediately.
+Interviews are actively underway, and cohorts form on a rolling basis as the right combination of people emerges.
 Placement decisions are based on the chemistry, diversity, and ambition profile of the group as a whole.
-The integrity of the cohort comes before any individual application.
+Not everyone will be placed immediately — the integrity of the cohort comes before any individual application.

 If you're accepted into a cohort, you'll sign a Program Contract and pay the remaining fee.
 You'll also join the Cohort Group Channel and use it to introduce yourself to the group before Session 1.
 This isn't performative.
 It's the first act of showing up for people who are about to show up for you.